Stuycs-K/final-project-9-landat-linm/WORKLOG.md

 ### May 27

 I changed the background of our game and also made the buttons when the game is over work.
 I also fixed our win condition so that it would work correctly.

+### May 30

+Added in a few more images so that when you hover your mouse over the buttons, it changes colors.
+I started working on a dropdown menu, but for now thats just on Canva, so no code for it yet.